 At work, we take the kids to visit Chinatown and I always pick up a few snacks that would otherwise be unfamiliar to them and mochi is one of the items I'll pick up.

-To what the kids reactions tells the same story as adults: you love it or you hate it.
+The kid's reactions tell the same story as adults: you love it or you hate it.
 There isn't much in between.
 Every now and again you'll get the kid who bites into it who just doesn't know what to make of it.

 This cake is quite sweet, so don't say I didn't warn you.
 One slice contains 29 grams of sugar.
 But it is also buttery and coconut flavored.